taskcluster/taskcluster-docs/src/manual/3rdparty/index.md

  * Redirect, or rewrite `window.location`, to remove them from the browser's location bar.

 *Do not* use clientIds for authentication.
-First, because mere posession of a credential with a clientId and some 44-character accessToken does not prove anything until you have validated that the accessToken is valid.
+First, because mere possession of a credential with a clientId and some 44-character accessToken does not prove anything until you have validated that the accessToken is valid.
 Second, even if you validate the accessToken, TaskCluster is fairly permissive in creation of temporary credentials with arbitrary clientIds, by design.
 The information you may rely on for authorization is contained in the list of scopes returned from the [auth.authenticateHawk](/reference/platform/auth/api-docs#authenticateHawk) method.